 Executive Officer Stock Ownership Guidelines.
 The Board believes that the Company's "executive officers" (as defined in Rule 3b-7 of the Securities Exchange Act of 1934, as amended (the "Exchange Act")) (the "Executive Officers") should be stockholders and have a financial stake in the Company.
 In accordance with this principle, the Board has established the following stock ownership guidelines for the Executive Officers: (a) the Chief Executive Officer should beneficially own shares of Company common stock valued at five (5) times such individual's annual base salary and (b) each other Executive Officer should beneficially own shares of Company common stock valued at two (2) times such individual's annual base salary (excluding the amount of any commissions).
 Executive Officers have until five years from the date of their designation by the Board as an Executive Officer to satisfy these guidelines.

 The minimum number of shares to be held by an Executive Officer will be calculated on the first trading day of each calendar year (each, a "Determination Date") based on the fair market value of the Company common stock on such Determination Date.
-Any subsequent change in the value of the shares will not affect the amount of stock Executive Officers should hold during that year.
+If an Executive Officer satisfies the ownership requirement as of a Determination Date within five years from the date of such individual's designation, the Executive Officer will be deemed to be in compliance with the ownership requirement so long as he or she continues to own not less than the number of shares required to be owned on such Determination Date (this is known as a "Once Met, Always Met" stock ownership guideline approach).
+If the number of shares that an Executive Officer should own is increased as a result of an increase in the amount of such Executive Officer's annual base salary, the Executive Officer will have five years from the effective date of the increase to attain the increased level of ownership.

 Executive Officers may satisfy the ownership guidelines with common stock in the following categories: (i) shares owned directly, (ii) shares owned indirectly (e.g., by a spouse, minor children or a trust), and (iii) time-vesting restricted stock.
 However, unexercised stock options and unearned performance shares, if any, are not counted toward meeting the guidelines.
-Also, any shares that are subject to hedging, monetization or pledging transactions are not counted toward meeting the ownership guidelines.2 If the number of shares that an Executive Officer should own is increased as a result of an increase in the amount of such Executive Officer's annual base salary, the Executive Officer will have five years from the effective date of the increase to attain the increased level of ownership.
-If the number of shares that an Executive Officer should own as of a Determination Date is increased as a result of a decrease in the Company's stock price on such Determination Date, the Executive Officer will have until the later of (i) three years from such Determination Date and (ii) the date by which such Executive Officer was otherwise required to comply with the ownership guidelines, to attain the increased level of ownership.
-Beginning on the one-year anniversary of the date of his or her designation by the Board as an Executive Officer, each Executive Officer is required to retain all of the net shares obtained through the Company's equity plans until the ownership guidelines are achieved.
+Also, any shares that are subject to hedging, monetization or pledging transactions are not counted toward meeting the ownership guidelines.2 Beginning on the one-year anniversary of the date of his or her designation by the Board as an Executive Officer, each Executive Officer is required to retain all of the net shares obtained through the Company's equity plans until the ownership guidelines are achieved.
 "Net shares" are the number of shares received from the exercise of stock options or the vesting of other equity awards less the number of shares that the Executive Officer sells or the Company withholds to satisfy income or other applicable taxes.

 - 6.2 Policy Against Company Loans.
 Neither the Company nor any of its subsidiaries shall provide loans, loan guarantees or otherwise directly or indirectly extend credit to any executive officer or director of the Company, if such loans, guarantees or extensions of credit would violate Section 13(k) of the Exchange Act.
-Payment advances or reimbursement for expenses will not be deemed a violation of the foregoing policy. - Board Access to Management.
+Payment advances or reimbursement for expenses will not be deemed a violation of the foregoing policy. - 6.3 Board Access to Management.
 Directors shall have complete access to management.